phansch/philhansch.net/_posts/2018-10-10-fixing-a-clippy-crash.md

   <h4>ParamEnv</h4>
   <blockquote>
   ParamEnv is short for Parameter Environment.
 It contains information about the trait bounds.
-It can be used to check wether a type implements a certain trait, for example.
+It can be used to check whether a type implements a certain trait, for example.
   <br><br>
   <cite>